 As human capital is what drives the management interventions, capacity and awareness building is considered as one of the most important aspects of the strategic directions and management plans.
 The capacity and awareness building activities on biofouling management may include training of officials and experts on biofouling management interventions, knowledge exchange and sharing on good practices on biofouling management, publication and media exposure on impact of IAS caused by biofouling to marine ecosystem, among others.
-Acknowledging that efforts on establishing a national data centre on IAS are being developed in some EAS countries, a regional data centre may be useful for integrated management of data and information on IAS and biofouling across the region.
+Acknowledging that efforts on establishing a national data centre on IAS are being developed in some EAS countries, a regional data centre may be useful for integrated management of data and information on IAS and biofouling such as such as recent IAS research results, baseline assessments on IAS at country level, impacts of IAS on major marine industries, etc. across the region.